 quotation by Weisskopf, we note he mentions the famed Michelson-Morley

+experiment, which achieved only a null result.
 Lorentz's efforts to explain this null result on the basis of an absolute

 reference frame were supposedly untenable.
 The real explanation, according